Sterling rises vs dollar on Greece hopes; BoE ahead

 Greece is hoping for a 90 percent take-up, but it has said if it obtains approval from two thirds of those who respond to the offer it will trigger collective action clauses, which allow it to impose the deal on all its bond holders.

-Sterling fell against a broadly firmer euro, however, which analysts said may have scope for short-term gains on a positive outcome in the Greece deal.
-Traders also cited demand for the single currency from a German name.

-The euro was up 0.4 percent against the pound at 83.86 pence, having hit a peak of 83.91 pence, its strongest in more than a week.
-Further gains could see it target its 100-day moving average around 84.42 pence.
+"There may be more scope for movement in EUR/GBP in reaction to any euro area news," analysts at Lloyds said in a note to clients.

+"83.80 pence is likely to be seen as an initial sell level, but a break above there would suggest scope to 84.20.
+83.10/20 remains the main downside support area."

 Recent UK data has pointed to signs the UK economy may be starting to recover.
-However, investors remained wary that the Bank of England may opt for further monetary easing given UK growth is expected to be sluggish at best.
+However, investors remained wary that the Bank of England may opt for further asset purchases under its quantitative easing programme later in the year, given UK growth is expected to be sluggish at best.

-"We've seen a good couple of months in terms of data, but more is needed before sterling can really rally," Caxton FX's Driver said.

-The BoE's March policy decision marks the third anniversary of the central bank's decision at the depths of the financial crisis in 2009 to cut interest rates to a record-low 0.5 percent and start buying financial market assets with newly created money.
+"There is not enough daylight between the UK and the euro zone economies to get euro and sterling trading independently of each other," said ING's Turner, adding the scope for short-term falls in the euro may be limited.

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv